open-telemetry/opentelemetry.io/content/en/blog/2022/knative.md

 Extensions,
   knativearrivaltime: 2022-02-17T13:39:34.491325425Z
 Data,
-  hello from first, traceid=84da42ff2a26bda453330b23dde1a898
+  hello from first, traceid=5f2c4775e0e36efc1d554a0b6c456cc1
 ```

-We see that the trace-context is not directly present in the event object.
+We see that the trace context is not directly present in the event object.
 However, it is encoded in the incoming transport message - HTTP headers.

 ### Future improvements

 In the previous section, it was mentioned that the Knative serving and eventing components are instrumented with OpenCensus SDK.
-The instrumentation will change in the future to OpenTelemetry which is tracked in [knative/eventing/issues/3126](https://github.com/knative/eventing/issues/3126) and [knative/pkg/issues/855](https://github.com/knative/pkg/issues/855).
+The instrumentation will change in the future to OpenTelemetry which is tracked in [knative/eventing/#3126](https://github.com/knative/eventing/issues/3126) and [knative/pkg#855](https://github.com/knative/pkg/issues/855).
 The SDK change might not have an immediate impact on the user, however, it will enable users to start natively reporting data in OpenTelemetry format (OTLP).

 Another recently merged change is the addition of [Cloudevents semantic attributes into the OpenTelemetry specification](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/semantic_conventions/cloudevents.md).
 The document standardizes attributes related to CloudEvents.
 The screenshot below is from the demo application that is still not using the standardized attribute names: